alvinsiew/gossh/README.md

 ## Getting Started

-Copy from gossh/bin to your machine /bin folder for linux, and gossh is ready to be use.
+Copy from gossh binary to your machine /bin folder for linux, and gossh is ready to be use.

 To compile on your own.
 Please choose your own favour of os to compile.